Curated and Reviewed by

 This Defining Freedom lesson plan also includes:

 The Emancipation Proclamation freed slaves in the Confederate states.
 The Thirteenth Amendment banned slavery in the United States.
 However, neither document defined freedom.
-The second instructional activity in the Reconstruction Era series examines the debate over the definition of freedom and looks at the attempts of the Freedmen's Bureau to provide assistance to former slaves and to establish the protocols for the new social order.
+The second lesson in the Reconstruction Era series examines the debate over the definition of freedom and looks at the attempts of the Freedmen's Bureau to provide assistance to former slaves and to establish the protocols for the new social order.

 1 Collection